3615passtech/bip-bop-bip-bot/README.md

 ### v1.0:

-- Create a minimalist web admin interface to reach user filtered on accurate criteria, for example “users living in Paris AND unemployed”
+- Create a minimalist web admin interface for us to easily reach users filtered on accurate criteria, for example “users living in Paris AND unemployed”
-- Write specs to define the way of an OF can have access to their current or past learners
+- Write specs to define the way of an OF can have access to their current or past learners database : "for instance, which infos would we give or not to an OF about one or many alumnis ?"

 ### v1.1:

-- Standardize the way of the OF alumni and feedback interview database can be associated
+- Standardize the way of the OF alumni and feedback interview database can be associated : "Could an OF give us access to his alumni database and how it is interesting...?"

 ### v1.2:

 - Implement a statistic decision three algorithm on our database
+  - Question : how many data ? bootstapping ?
 - Use A/B testing to check the accuracy of the method comparing the static one

 ### v1.3:

-- Optimization exploration using Radom Forest, Bosting or Badging, etc.
+- Optimization exploration using Random Forest/Bagging, Bosting, etc.
+  - (the real machine learning stuff, could be fun to understand)

 ### v1.4: